 What actually happens to you in a SR&ED audit

 If it's a technical review, the CRA wants to know your work qualifies.
 Did you hit a real technical problem you didn't know how to solve?
 Did you experiment your way through it?
-A specialist with a science or tech background — the CRA calls them a Research and Technology Advisor — reads your narrative and decides whether it clears the bar.
+A CRA reviewer with a science or technology background reads your narrative and decides whether it clears the bar.

 If it's a financial review, they want to know your numbers are real.
 A reviewer asks for the records behind the costs you claimed: payroll, invoices, receipts for materials and subcontractors, anything that ties the spend to the R&D.